d48/mytestimony/README.md

 ```

 # Action
-* 1/31/2017 - left off on `edit/email` branch
+* 2/20/2017 - left off on `edit/email` branch
-* styled email template to admin that included testimony detail and publish link
-* Used export NODE_ENV=development to customize publish link
+* added /edit route that successfully updates and email admin of update
 * link up `/publish` route with id to update publish flag in database
+* This then will trigger another email to admin to approve any updates
 * This will trigger email to user that created the testimony along with link to update
-* This then will trigger another email to admin to approve any updates

 # Overview